ferecgithub/BgnMobi-Pokemon-Assignment/README.md

 10) View binding should be used.   **🗸**
 11) Use and integration of Firebase libraries is required (crashlytics, push notification).    **🗸**
 12) Where necessary (if the application language is Kotlin), it is a plus to use Coroutines.    **🗸**
+13) Writing a unit test will be considered a big plus. **🗸**
-13) App modularization would be considered a big plus.
+14) App modularization would be considered a big plus.
 (The package structure is prepared having modularization in mind.
 I didn't modularize to finish the assignment ASAP.)
-14) Writing a unit test will be considered a big plus.
-(This will be done next.)